ouss122/Ou12Blog/content/blog/Contradiction, Contraposition and Lean.md

 >
 > **⊢** False

-now Lean can see the contradiction we just need to type `contradiction`
+now Lean can see the contradiction we just need to type `contradiction` which is also a tactic

 ```lean4
 contradiction